ryantaylor1312/MatriX_Docs/README.md

 # Description

-➤ It is a multi-purpose discord bot.

-➤ It is owned by Ryan Taylor & Zeus.
+➤ It is a multi-purpose discord bot which is owned by Ryan Taylor & Zeus.

 ➤ Mention the bot to know it's prefix.